The Last Performance: Production

-According to the Exhibitors Herald and Moving Picture World, filming began on July 30, 1928 withwroking titles that included The Play Goes On and The Last Call.
+According to the Exhibitors Herald and Moving Picture World, filming began on July 30, 1928, withwroking titles that included The Play Goes On and The Last Call.
 The film made use of set from The Phantom of the Opera (1925).
-The film was made in both Silent and sound versions, with the now lost dialogue version having 272 feet more film than the silent one.
+The film was made in both sound and silent versions.
+The original sound version had 272 feet more film than the silent one.
+The silent version is the only version known to have survived.
+The original reels had a runtime of 72 to 80 minutes.
+A mute print with Danish titles also survives.
+This print is a copy of the International Sound Version and has a longer running time of 60 minutes.
+It is not known whether the soundtrack to this version survives on Vitaphone type disc.

 Both Veidt's and Philbin's contracts with Universal were cancelled before the film's release.

 Michael R. Pitts described the style of the film as not being a horror film, but "a dark drama with genre overtones".

 Release

 The film debuted in October 1929.
 It was released in Great Britain as Erik the Great.
-Surviving silent prints of The Last Performance run between 48 and less than 60 minutes.

 In 2012, The Criterion Collection included The Last Performance and a reconstructed sound version of Broadway as extra features on the DVD and Blu-ray release of Fejos' 1928 film, Lonesome.
 The silent version was released by the Criterion Collection on Blu-ray and DVD with Fejos' Lonesome in August 2012.
 The DVD release runs about 59 minutes.